Tingvall/ICE_A/README.md

 ### Co-occupancy (only created in multiple mode)
 If run in multiple mode, overlap between sets of regions (e.g. co-occupancy of multiple transcriptional regulators) are investigated.
 In addition to performing an annotation of every peak file, multiple mode identifies overlaps defined either at the bin level or based on overlaps with customized regions (user-provided or a union of input bed files).
+Co-occupancy can be visualized in the form of Upset plots (overlap at promoter/distal elements) and Circos plot (overlap at interacting distal/promoter regions).
+It is possible to use the defined promoter regions for the Circos plot by specifying `-circos_use_promoters`.
+If `--genes`is specified, the plots are also generated for regions associated with the provided gene set.

 <details>
 <summary>Output files</summary>